 If you drive directly from Cork, you can get to Dublin in around 3 hours.
 Take a detour on the way and explore the Rock of Cashel before driving back to the city and parting ways with your trusted steed car.
 Fly home (or not!) the next day.

 I know this itinerary is a bit long, but it covers the full gamut of Ireland’s highlights.
 Since I was based in Galway during my study abroad, my friends and I only did the Dublin to Galway part of the itinerary and took separate trips to the other cities.
-But if you find yourself with a couple of weeks (or more!) in Ireland, then a road trip is the best way to go!
+But if you find yourself with a couple of weeks (or more!) in Ireland, then follow this itinerary for the best Ireland road trip ever!

 P.S.
 If you’re ready to pull the trigger, be sure to check out (affiliate link) Auto Europe for the best deal on renting a car in Europe!

 What do you think?
 Did this road trip cover Ireland’s highlights or did I miss a crucial landmark?
 Let me know in the comments below!